 End-product companies can have a major impact via supply chain - brands need to focus efforts along entire value chain to maximize impact - however, with 85% of emissions in Fashion & Luxury being related to Scope 3, the greatest need for action is upstream.
-There are seven levers for a net-zero emissions: this includes Circularity/Recycling (use of recycled materials), Material & Process Efficiency (reduced waste across value chain & better HVAC), Renewable Power (for offices & production lines), Renewable Heat (biomass, solar), New Processes (greener tech), Fuel Switch (battery electric trucks for road transport), Nature-Based Solutions (sustainable agriculture & additional compensation)
+There are seven levers for net-zero emissions: this includes Circularity/Recycling (use of recycled materials), Material & Process Efficiency (reduced waste across value chain & better HVAC), Renewable Power (for offices & production lines), Renewable Heat (biomass, solar), New Processes (greener tech), Fuel Switch (battery electric trucks for road transport), Nature-Based Solutions (sustainable agriculture & additional compensation).

 Regulation is expected to play an increasingly strong role in the upcoming years.
 The European Union is doubling down on Sustainability and Circularity.
-And Fashion & Luxury is being one key sector targeted by upcoming regulation.
-A multitude of complex regulations coming into action which will significantly impact the business model and practices of Fashion & Luxury companies.
-In addition, individual European countries have been driving national regulations and frameworks - impacting the EU regulations and calling for harmonization (e.g., 'Make Green in Italy - 2018', 'Climate & Resilience in France - 2020', 'Supply Chain Law "Lieferkettengesetz" in Germany - 2023).
+A multitude of complex regulations are coming into action which will significantly impact the business models and practices of Fashion & Luxury companies.
+In addition, individual European countries have been driving national regulations and frameworks - impacting EU regulations and calling for harmonization (e.g., 'Make Green in Italy - 2018', 'Climate & Resilience in France - 2020', 'Supply Chain Law "Lieferkettengesetz" in Germany - 2023).

-Shift towards greater regulation of the sector is also taking place beyond the borders of the EU (e.g., NYC: Fashion Sustainability & Social Accountable Act (2021) Senate Bill 62 in California, Green Claim Code in UK - 2021).
+A shift towards greater regulation of the sector is also taking place beyond the borders of the EU (e.g., NYC: Fashion Sustainability & Social Accountable Act (2021) Senate Bill 62 in California, Green Claim Code in UK - 2021).
 For brands in the Watch & Jewellery space, upcoming regulation is especially relevant in six areas:

-- Ecodesign requirements: Binding design requirements to boost circularity by defining targets including quality, durability, minimum recycled content or amount of hazardous substances for core products and packaging - Social and Environmental Due Diligence: Introduce a Horizontal due diligence obligation for big companies to identify, prevent, mitigate social unfairness (esp. focusing on forced labor) along the value chain as well as identify, reported and remedied or minimized environmental impacts including for example harmful emissions. - Circular Business Models: Stimulus to drive uptake of new, circular models including repair and reuse of products e.g., via positive taxation and further limitation to destroying products - Extended Producer responsibility (EPR): Producers will become responsible for the waste their products create and pushed towards enabling recycling as ultimate last step - Product-level transparency: Introducing a (digital) product passport to make environmental impact & performance quantifiable and transparent based on universal method with defined values & requirements - Substantiating of green claims: Mandatory verification of all green claims and commitments with the help of recognized standards and 3rd parties
+- Ecodesign requirements: Binding design requirements to boost circularity by defining targets including quality, durability, minimum recycled content or amount of hazardous substances for core products and packaging - Social and Environmental Due Diligence: Introduce a horizontal due diligence obligation for big companies to identify, prevent, mitigate social unfairness (esp. focusing on forced labor) along the value chain, as well as identify reported and remedied or minimized environmental impacts including, for example, harmful emissions - Circular Business Models: Stimulus to drive uptake of new, circular models including repair and reuse of products e.g., via positive taxation and further limitation of destroying products - Extended Producer responsibility (EPR): Producers will become responsible for the waste their products create and pushed towards enabling recycling as ultimate last step - Product-level transparency: Introducing a (digital) product passport to make environmental impact & performance quantifiable and transparent based on universal method with defined values & requirements - Substantiating of green claims: Mandatory verification of all green claims and commitments with the help of recognized standards and 3rd parties

 Finally, customers have an increasingly clear view on what they expect from brands, from table stakes up to what excites them to the point of influencing their purchasing decision.
-This will be a key factor for brands to act, for good on business in addition to the planet.
+This will be a key factor for brands to act, for the good of business as well as the planet.
 These elements include: